Elliot-Bachman/se_project_spots/README.md

 -Github - Was used to store the saved changes that were pushed from git.
 It is also a great platform for web deployment.
 -BEM - Not a technology but the methodology used for organizing code blocks and elements.

 - Java-Script DOM was used for creating dyanamic cards and a modal for personal information submission.
+9/29/2024

+- 2 New modals were added for user accessibility.
+One modal allows the user to upload image URLs and text captions.
+The other modal allows for the user to click on the image to enlarge it for easier viewing.
+9/10/2024.

+- Users can now delete card images too with the trash icons located on each card.
+The like buttons now stay lit with a red color when clicked on.

 ## Pictures of project features